jlan84/sql-assignment/sprint.md

 Now let's start doing some aggregate analysis.
 Take the time and answer the question,

-"What user from each campaign bought the most items?"
+_"What user from each campaign bought the most items?"_

-This will be composed of a multi table join, ranking by count of a column,  and then grouping by column value types.
+This will be composed of a multi-table join, ranking by count of a column,  and then grouping by column value types.

 ```
     Campaign_ID | count | count